In 1976, Don Peters didn’t know who Heart was.

 Peters said it still blows him away that Heart even considered playing at WSU during the band’s break-out year.

-contact with,” Peters said.
-“The band — they’re good, but you didn’t
+“You never know who you’ll come in contact with,” Peters said.
+“The band — they’re good, but you didn’t know how good at the time.”

-can be seen on Heart’s 2012 retrospective collection “Strange Euphoria,”
+Video of the 1976 studio performance can be seen on Heart’s 2012 retrospective collection “Strange Euphoria,” a DVD and four-CD set.

 The Wilson sisters return to Pullman, playing at 7:30 p.m.
 Friday at the Beasley Coliseum.